paglalayag/paglalayag.github.io/index.md

  We are also active with:
      Solar Impulse
      IEEE Smart Cities
-     Others?

 # 3. Stories from abroad and Filipiniana
  Everyone loves a good story and like Bilbo moving away from the shire, going abroad is a big scary adventure.
 In many ways, it is a wonderful growing experience.

- It can also be lonely and leave you disconnected from where you come from.
-You may no longer see the world the way your friends and family back home do.

- Paglalayag seeks to provide a space for people to share some of these stories.
-To grow together, even if we are all very disconnected.
+ It can also be lonely, Paglalayag seeks to provide a space for kabayani to share some of these stories and keep a connection.

 ## If this sounds like the journey you are on, then get subscribed to see our new content as it comes out.